SSW researchers are leveraging non-destructive methods, such as Micro-CT, to analyze and image sensitive electronics.

-Sometimes replacement ICs can be found from small shops (or ebay!), but they have absolutely no certifications, and ultimately, the internal dies of these suspect parts need to be compared to certified parts to check for compatibility.
-Typically, to certify old ICs, the internal die is revealed by etching away the outer plastic casing (using nitric and sulfuric acid) in a process called “decapping”.
-This obviously destroys the limited chips that are available, and is where micro-CT is beneficial.
+Industries, such as aviation and defence, use only certified electronics because of their strict quality control.
+As these electronics age, ICs can become obsolete having no certified components available for direct replacement.
+Small shops (or ebay!) can be a source for IC replacements, but the internal dies need to be checked for compatibility since these parts are often uncertified and suspect.
+It is difficult to directly image the internal die since it is always encased in epoxy, but the die can be revealed by etching away the outer plastic casing (using nitric and sulfuric acid) in a process called “decapping”.
+Decapping obviously destroys the limited chips that are available, and is where micro-CT is beneficial.
 Micro-CT is a non-destructive technique that won’t damage the limited parts!

-But with the magic of X-rays we can now see everything under the black cap in this 2D radiometric projection:
+And with the magic of X-rays we see everything under the black cap in this 2D radiometric projection:

 By using post-processing software to adjust a 2D X-ray tomography slice, we were able to observe the silicon die in the middle of the chip.
 The processed 2D X-ray tomography slice image below shows the MEMS silicon die that we found: